kharchenkolab/numbat/README.md

 For a complete guide, please see [Numbat User Guide](https://kharchenkolab.github.io/numbat/).

 # Questions?
 We appreciate your feedback!
 Please raise a github [issue](https://github.com/kharchenkolab/numbat/issues) for bugs, questions and new feature requests.
-For bug reports, please attach full log and input parameters, and ideally a reproducible example if possible.
+For bug reports, please attach full log, error message, input parameters, and ideally a reproducible example (if possible).